 2. Choose Your Home Equity Line of Credit Provider

 When looking for a HELOC provider, start by considering banks with whom you have existing relationships.
-You can also go to a broker like LendingTree to quickly gather quotes from multiple lenders.
+You can also go to a marketplace like LendingTree to quickly gather quotes from multiple lenders.
 Once you know your current financial situation, you will be able to speak confidently with providers.
 Some offer HELOCs with no annual fees, and some offer special rates for current customers.

 Some questions to ask a potential home equity line of credit provider include: